Mberic/roulette/README.md

-# Roulette
+# Roulette: A Cross-chain Game

 ## About

-This is a two-player zero-sum game.
+This is a two-player zero-sum game built on the Axelar network.
 It's based on Russian Roulette.
 The goal of each player is to guess if a random number is even or odd.
 The game uses Chainlink's Verifiable Random Function (VRF) as its random number generator (RNG).

 Each player sends $6 worth of ETH to the contract address (address payable).
 Winner takes it all.
 However, the game-creator retains a 6% charge.